patzib/Master-s_Thesis/README.md

 2. Evaluate via LLM-as-a-Judge: Utilize an external LLM and the evaluation prompts from the thesis to score the outputs from both models.
 The results can be saved into new CSV files for analysis.

-## 8. Known Errors
+## 8. Known Issues and Warnings

 When running the application, a few warnings and errors may appear in the console.
 These are expected with the current dependency setup and do not affect the chatbot’s functionality.
+For example, ChromaDB may log telemetry errors such as "capture() takes 1 positional argument but 3 were given".
+This is caused by a mismatch between ChromaDB and Posthog, and it only affects anonymous telemetry reporting, not the chatbot itself.

-A common message is a LangChainDeprecationWarning related to ConversationBufferWindowMemory.
+Another common message is a LangChainDeprecationWarning related to ConversationBufferWindowMemory.
 This class is deprecated in recent LangChain versions but continues to work as before.
 Migration to the new RunnableWithHistory API would remove the warning, but the older memory implementation was kept in this project for simplicity.

 Also, on some systems PyTorch combined with Streamlit’s file watcher may raise a runtime error similar to "Tried to instantiate class '__path__._path', but it does not exist!".
 This happens because Streamlit’s default file watcher inspects PyTorch internals.
 To avoid this message, the app should be started with the file watcher disabled, for example: